Antiferromagnetic Hysteresis above the Spin Flop Field

-The electrical measurements were performed on a Hall bar device made of a CoO thin film of 5 nm thickness prepared by means of reactive DC magnetron sputtering on MgO (001) single crystals and capped with 5 nm Pt layer (Fig.~\ref{fig:hallbar}) \cite{supplement}.
-We focus on the analysis of the transverse resistance $R_{\text{xy}}$ variations as it can be measured with better accuracy due to the smaller zero-field offset than longitudinal resistance.
-All data presented in the main text were collected below the N\'eel temperature at $T=240\,\text{K}$.
-The background signal coming from small sample misalignment with respect to the magnetic field was subtracted \cite{supplement}.
-To minimize the contribution of the Pt magnetoresistance into the signal, the subtraction of the resistance variations of the device collected slightly above the $T_{N}$ at $T = 305\,\text{K}$ was also performed \cite{supplement}.
+We focus on the analysis of the transverse resistance $R_{\text{xy}}$ variations as it can be measured with better accuracy due to the smaller zero-field offset and smaller temperature sensitivity than the longitudinal resistance.
+The longitudinal data was also analyzed and can be consistently described within the same model \cite{supplement}.
+Moreover, a reference device made of MgO$|$Pt grown and fabricated in an analogous manner has been studied to rule out effects originating from the mere Pt layer \cite{supplement} such as the Hanle magnetoresistance \cite{Velez2016}.
+All data presented here were collected below the N\'eel temperature at $T=240\,\text{K}$.
+The background signal coming likely from small sample misalignment with respect to the magnetic field was subtracted \cite{supplement}.